 - 415.41 Specialized Programs for Residents with Neurodegenerative Diseases. - (a) General. - 1.
-"Specialized program" shall mean a discrete unit with a planned array of services, staffing, equipment and physical facilities designed to serve individuals with Neurodegenerative Diseases.
+"Specialized program" shall mean a discrete unit with a planned array of services, staffing, equipment and physical facilities designed to serve individuals with Neurodegenerative Diseases, and approved pursuant to Part 710 of this Title.
 The program shall provide goal-directed, comprehensive and interdisciplinary services directed at attaining or maintaining the individual at his or her highest practicable level of physical, affective, behavioral, psychosocial and cognitive functioning. - 2.
 For purposes of this section, "Neurodegenerative Disease" shall mean Huntington's disease or Amyotrophic Lateral Sclerosis. - 3.
-For purposes of this section, and consistent with the requirements of section 415.11 of this Part, the "interdisciplinary resident care team" shall, at a minimum, include the resident's physician, a registered professional nurse with responsibility for the resident and, depending on the resident's diagnosis, needs and symptoms, other appropriate staff in disciplines as determined by the resident's needs, which may include staff assigned to the unit as set forth in subdivision (e) of this section.
+For purposes of this section, and consistent with the requirements of section 415.11 of this Part, the program shall have an "interdisciplinary resident care team" consisting of, at a minimum, the resident's physician, a registered professional nurse with responsibility for the resident and, depending on the resident's diagnosis, needs and symptoms, other appropriate staff in disciplines determined to meet the resident's needs which may include staff assigned to the unit as set forth in subdivision (e) of this section.